 The Company will issue the portion of debenture which is fully paid.
 RTM has the right to convert at US\$0.50 (equivalent to HK\$3.90) per share, or the then effective par value at the time of conversion.
-However, due to the prolonged low prices of the Company's shares, RTM lost their interest and patience in the Company and explicitly stated that they would not subscribe any Convertible Debenture 4 April 2021 within the conversion period.
+However, due to the prolonged low prices of the Company's shares, RTM stated that they would not subscribe any Convertible Debenture 4 April 2021 within the conversion period.
 As at the date of this report, there is no unpaid balance between RTM and the Company.
-The subscription agreement will expire on 4 April 2021.
+The subscription agreement has expired on 4 April 2021.

-During the year ended 31 December 2020, no (2019: Nil) Convertible Debenture 4 April 2021 was issued by the Company.
+During the year ended 31 December 2021, no (2020: Nil) Convertible Debenture 4 April 2021 was issued by the Company.